Extended Care, Lunch, and Recess

 Before and After School Care

-Affordable and flexible before and after-school care is available to all currently enrolled NPES students on a drop-in basis.
-Before Care begins at 7:30 am and After Care runs from dismissal until 6:00 pm.
-Homework help is also available during After Care, and students who are participating in after-school clubs can join After Care when their club session ends.
+We offer affordable, flexible before and after-school care for all currently enrolled NPES students, available on a convenient drop-in basis.
+Before Care starts at 7:30 am, and After Care runs from dismissal until 6:00 pm.
+During After Care, students can enjoy snack time, active play, arts and crafts, and optional homework help.
+Those enrolled in after-school clubs are welcome to join After Care once their club ends.

 Lunch Program